pubgrub-rs/guide/src/limitations/multiple_versions.md

 - "b#1" @ 1.3 depends on "c#1" at version `1.1`.
 - "b#2" @ 2.7 depends on "d#3" at version `3.1`.

-There are potentially two solutions to that system, the one with the newest versions is the following.
+There are potentially two solutions to that system.
+The one with the newest versions is the following.
 - "a#1" @ 1.4
 - "a#1@1.4->b" @ 2.0
 - "b#2" @ 2.7
 - "d#3" @ 3.1

-And if we want to express the solution in terms of the original packages, we just have to remove the proxi packages from the solution.
+Finally, if we want to express the solution in terms of the original packages, we just have to remove the proxi packages from the solution.

 ## Example implementation

-A complete example implementation of this extension allowing multiple versions is available in the [allow-multiple-versions crate of the advanced_dependency_providers repository][multiple-versions-crate].
+A complete example implementation of this extension allowing multiple versions is available in the [`allow-multiple-versions` crate of the `advanced_dependency_providers` repository][multiple-versions-crate].
 In that example, packages are of the type `String` and versions of the type `SemanticVersion` defined in pubgrub, which does not account for pre-releases, just the (Major, Minor, Patch) format of versions.

 [multiple-versions-crate]: https://github.com/pubgrub-rs/advanced_dependency_providers/tree/main/allow-multiple-versions